-The AAs plan to operate the CRS to provide flows to support chum salmon spawning, incubation and egress from, and through the Ives/Pierce Islands spawning areas.
-The Ives/Pierce Island complex represents a small but important spawning area and provides access to tributary spawning areas for the segment of the population that spawns in the mainstem and tributaries of the Columbia River between the Glenn-Jackson Bridge and Bonneville Dam.
-Listed Lower Columbia River Tule fall Chinook salmon and non-listed up-river bright fall Chinook salmon are also known to spawn in the Ives/Pierce Islands area.
-The 2020 NMFS BiOp recognizes that access to spawning habitat in the Ives/Pierce area is primarily a function of the Bonneville Dam tailwater.
-When the Bonneville Dam tailwater elevation is greater than 11.3 feet above mean sea level (msl) salmon begin to have access to the Ives/Pierce Islands spawning area.
+The AAs plan to operate the CRS to provide flows to support chum salmon spawning, incubation and egress in the Ives/Pierce Islands spawning areas.
+The Ives/Pierce Island complex represents a small but important main stem spawning area and provides access to tributary spawning areas directly below Bonneville dam.
+Listed Lower Columbia River Tule fall Chinook salmon and non-listed up-river bright fall Chinook salmon also spawn in the Ives/Pierce Islands area.
+Access to spawning habitat in the Ives/Pierce area is primarily a function of the Bonneville Dam tailwater.
+When the Bonneville Dam tailwater elevation is greater than 11.3 feet above mean sea level (msl) salmon have access to the Ives/Pierce Islands spawning area.
 Chum access to spawning habitat in Hamilton, Hardy and Duncan creeks is also a function of sufficient tailwater elevation and fall rain events to recharge the aquifer and water up the spawning areas within the creeks.

-Chum access and use of the available spawning area in the Ives/Pierce Island complex is driven by Bonneville Dam tailwater elevations as measured at the Tanner Creek gage.
-Tailwater elevations below Bonneville Dam are directly correlated with the amount of chum spawning habitat available in the Ives/Pierce Island complex.
-Bonneville Dam discharges have the most direct effect on tailwater elevations.
-However, the daily and hourly variability of tides, wind and tributary flow downstream of Bonneville Dam directly affect the required outflow from Bonneville Dam to achieve a particular tailwater elevation on a daily and hourly basis.
+Chum access and use of the available spawning area in the Ives/Pierce Island complex is driven by Bonneville Dam tailwater elevations as measured at the Tanner Creek gauge.
+The Tanner Creek gauge is used as it correlates directly with the observed water surface elevations through the Ives/Pierce spawning areas.
+The daily and hourly variability of tides, wind and tributary flow downstream of Bonneville Dam directly affect the required outflow from Bonneville Dam to achieve a particular tailwater elevation on a daily and hourly basis.

-The tailwater operating range used over the last several years have restricted access to spawning habitat in the Ives/Pierce Island area between tailwater elevations of 11.0 and 13.0 feet.
-During this period most redds have been set such that Bonneville Dam tailwater elevations in the range of 11.3 to 12.5 feet would provide adequate protection.
+The tailwater operating range used over the last several years has restricted access to spawning habitat in the Ives/Pierce Island area between tailwater elevations of 11.3 and 13.0 feet.
+During this period most redds have been set such that Bonneville Dam tailwater elevations in the range of 11.3 to 12.5 feet provides adequate protection.
 As the tailwater elevations increase above 11.3 chum typically use habitat available at the lower elevations first.
 Some chum salmon may spawn at elevations between 12.0 and 13.0 feet, however this habitat area is generally considered less desirable for chum spawning.
 As tailwater elevations increase beyond 13.0 feet, new habitat is wetted and becomes available for chum spawning.
 However, as tailwater elevations increase above 13.5 feet some habitat between 11.3 and 12.0 feet becomes unsuitable for chum due to higher water velocities.
 At a tailwater of 16.0 feet and greater, chum are forced out of suitable habitat zones.
 Common spawning areas at lower and higher elevations are mostly spatially distinct but there is some significant overlap.
-In years of high escapement and adequate water supply, it may be possible to maximize the available habitat by first managing the tailwater for the lower elevations to benefit early arrivals, and then as conditions allow, increase the tailwater elevation to allow later arriving adults access to additional spawning habitat.
+In years of high escapement, it may be possible to maximize the available habitat by first managing the tailwater for the lower elevations to benefit early arrivals, and then as conditions allow, increase the tailwater elevation to allow later arriving adults access to additional spawning habitat.